stateful/dagger-guest-post/substitute-yaml-with-nouns-verbs.md

 export GITHUB_EVENT_NAME=${GITHUB_EVENT_NAME:-unknown}
 ```

 Runme, as Dagger’s frontend, will resolve the Environment when a session is first created, typically at startup.
-Running locally, it’s simple to check if pipelines are on the right track:
+Running pipelines locally, it’s simple to check if they are on the right track:

 <ImageWithCaption caption="The environment is invalid and will cause the pipeline to fail">
     <img src="substitute-yaml-with-nouns-verbs-invalid-env.png" alt="The environment is invalid and will cause the pipeline to fail" />